SirPepe/OnEventMixin/readme.md

 document.createElement("with-events"); // works
 ```

-This should not be a problem in most cases, as you are probably not going to be using `<without-events>` all that often - apart from feeding it into `OnEventMixin` of course.
+This should not be a problem in most cases, as you are probably not going to be using the class `WithoutEvents` all that often - apart from feeding it into `OnEventMixin` of course.
 But there is another slight caveat: `OnEventMixin` returns a modified *constructor*, which is subtly different from a class.
 Consider the following class example:

 ```typescript
 class A {}